trueos/pcbsd/src-qt5/docs/install.rst

 **L2ARC:** ZFS uses a RAM cache to reduce read latency.
 If an SSD is dedicated as a cache device, it is known as an L2ARC and ZFS uses it to store more reads which can increase random read performance.
 However, adding a cache device will not improve a system with too little RAM and will actually decrease performance as
 ZFS uses RAM to track the contents of L2ARC.
 RAM is always faster than disks, so always add as much RAM as possible before determining if the system would benefit from a L2ARC device.
-If you have a lot of applications that do large amounts of random reads, on a dataset small enough to fit into the L2ARC, read performance may be increased by adding a dedicated cache device.
+If you have a lot of applications that do large amounts of random reads on a dataset small enough to fit into the L2ARC, read performance may be increased by adding a dedicated cache device.
 SSD cache devices only help if your working set is larger than system RAM, but small enough that a significant percentage of it will fit on the SSD.
 Note that a dedicated L2ARC device can not be shared between ZFS pools.